Xunnamius/black-flag/README.md

 ```

 Shadow instances are "clones" of their actual instances, and are available as
-the `metadata.shadow` property of each object in
+the [`metadata.shadow`][38] property of each object in
-`PreExecutionContext::commands`.
-The actual command and its shadow clone are
+[`PreExecutionContext::commands`][10].
+The actual command and its shadow clone
-identical except the actual command is never set to strict mode while the shadow
+are identical except the actual command is never set to strict mode while the
-is set to strict mode by default.
+shadow is set to strict mode by default.

-This facilitates the double-parsing necessary for both _dynamic options_ and
-_dynamic strictness_.

-Therefore: if you want to tamper with the instance responsible for proxying
+Therefore: if you want to tamper with the instance responsible for handing off
-control between yargs instances, operate on the actual instance.
-On the other
+or "proxying" control between yargs instances, operate on the actual instance.
-hand, if you want to tamper with the instance responsible for running a
+On the other hand, if you want to tamper with the instance responsible for
-program's actual `handler` function, you should operate on `metadata.shadow`.
+running a program's actual [`handler`][6] function, you should operate on
+[`metadata.shadow`][38].

+This bifurcation of responsibility facilitates the double-parsing necessary for
+both [_dynamic options_][5] and _dynamic strictness_.

-With dynamic options, Black Flag can accurately parse the given arguments with
+For dynamic options, Black Flag can accurately parse the given arguments with
 the actual instance and then invoke the shadow clone afterwards, feeding its
-`builder` function a proper `argv` parameter.
+[`builder`][6] function a proper `argv` third parameter.

-With dynamic strictness, Black Flag ensures both parent and child programs are
+With dynamic strictness, Black Flag can guarantee both parent and child programs
-evaluated in yargs strict mode by default while still facilitating the actual
+are evaluated in vanilla yargs strict mode by default, meaning an end user
+trying to invoke a non-existent subcommand will throw.
+With vanilla yargs strict
+mode, this would mean disallowing any arguments unrecognized by the yargs
+instance doing the proxying, even if the yargs instance being proxied to _does_
+recognize said arguments, which would break Black Flag entirely; hence the need
+for so-called "dynamic strictness," which allows parent yargs instances to proxy
+control to child yargs instances in your command hierarchy even when ancestor
-command hierarchy where ancestor commands are not aware of the syntax of their
+commands are not aware of the syntax accepted by their distant descendants.
-descendants, which vanilla yargs strict mode definitely does not support.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.

+### Inspiration

+I love yargs 💕 Yargs is the greatest!
+I've made over a dozen CLI tools with
+yargs, each with drastically different interfaces and requirements.
+A couple
+help manage critical systems.

+Recently, as I was copying-and-pasting some configs from past projects for [yet
+another tool][39], I realized the (irritatingly disparate 😖) structures of my
+CLI projects up until this point were converging on a set of conventions around
+yargs.
+And, as I'm [always eager][40] to ["optimize" my workflows][41], I
+wondered how much of the boilerplate behind my "conventional use" of yargs could
+be abstracted away, making my next CLIs more stable upon release, much faster to
+build, and more pleasant to test.
+But perhaps most importantly, I could ensure
+my previous CLIs once upgraded would remain simple and consistent to maintain by
+myself and others.

+Throw in a re-watch of the PotC series and Black Flag was born! 🏴‍☠🍾

 ### Published Package Details